ndiayesamba1996/restyled.io/Adding-a-Restyler.md

   TEMPORARY
 ```

 Cram works by asserting on expected output.
-This test is currently asserting that there is the string `TEMPORARY` as the `git diff` output after restyling, which is clearly not right.
+The `run_restyler` helper will run your image on the given fixture file and then output any produced diff.
+This test is currently asserting that there is the string `TEMPORARY` as that `git diff` output after restyling, which is clearly not right.
 But we can run it anyway, and have `cram` automatically update the file with an assertion of whatever output you do get:

 ```console
 cram -i --shell=$(which bash) test/bananas.t